-Of Australia’s $2 trillion invested in superannuation, it’s estimated somewhere between a quarter and a third of that money is in self-managed superannuation funds.
+Of Australia’s $2 trillion invested in superannuation, it’s estimated somewhere between a quarter and a third of that money is in Self Managed Superannuation Funds (SMSF).

 Ross Greenwood speaks to Stephen Anthony, Chief Economist at Industry Super, and SMSF Association CEO John Maroney, who debate the pros and cons of having a SMSF

 Introduction: Self Managed Super ( SMSF ): Yes or no?